Why does Roche conduct clinical trials?

 Which legal and ethical standards does Roche follow for their clinical trials?

 The basic right of every person is to be treated with respect as an independent moral being.
 The dignity, rights, safety and well-being of individuals who take part in clinical trials must be promoted and protected at all times and in any part of the world where clinical trials take place.
 Since people who take part in clinical research willingly provide information that cannot be obtained in any other way, they clearly deserve the gratitude and respect of the world community.

 Roche is committed to following all international guidelines as well as local laws when running a clinical trial.
-All Roche clinical trials are carried out according to the principles of the Declaration of Helsinki and with the laws of the country in which the trial is being done.
+All Roche clinical trials are carried out according to the laws of the country in which the trial is being done.
 Roche follows the ‘Guideline for Good Clinical Practice’, which is the minimum standard for all clinical trials.
 The Good Clinical Practice (GCP) guidelines include similar ‘rules’ for how clinical trials should be done.
 It defines the roles and responsibilities of clinical trial sponsors (such as Roche), clinical research investigators and people whose job it is to monitor clinical trials.
 They also include protection of the rights of people who take part in clinical trials, and provide reassurance of the safety of the new drug and how well it works.

 One important part of the Declaration of Helsinki is called ‘informed consent’.
 Informed consent means that information about a specific clinical trial is shared by the doctor and discussed with the patient.
 This means that both the personal values and the well-being of the patient as well as the responsibilities of the doctor are made clear, as well as any possible risks and benefits of the research.

 How is Roche’s adherence to legal and ethical standards controlled externally?